YushuaiJi/UnIS/README.md

 1 You can run the following `Construction_AutoIS` function to obtain the runtime of index construction.

 2 You can run the following `AutoIS_MemoryUsage` function to obtain the memoryusge of index construction.
-AutoIS_Tree_Depth
+AutoIS_Tree_Depth.

 3:You can run the following `AutoIS_Tree_Depth` function to obtain the treedepth of index construction.